agbrs/agb/book/src/articles/backgrounds.md

 You can also set the palette index using the `TileSetting`.
 But for backgrounds imported using `include_background_gfx!()` you probably don't need that, since the palettes will have been optimised and aren't guaranteed to be the same each time you compile your game.

-## Affine backgrounds

-See the main affine background documentation for details on affine backgrounds and their use.

 ## Animated tiles

 If you have some tiles you'd like to animate (such as some flowing water, or flowers blowing in the breeze), it can be quite inefficient to replace every instance of a tile with the animation every frame.